munraitoo13/fastapi-architecture/README.md

 Hello, World!
-Just learning some architecture layers with FastAPI.
+Just refreshing my memory about some architecture layers with FastAPI.
+(Not recommended code, it's just separation of concers!)